JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Also really want a guitar with a trem king actually two of them.
 Ideally with 25” necks

-## Unique ##
+Unique
 Dean Zelinsky LaVoce
 In addition to its really special neck shape and feel its a lightweight skinny and beautiful les paul with special electronics (single coil, humbucker, and acoustic).
 I think they are super thin too.

-# Acoustic #
+Acoustic
 - Seagull are best
 - Solid top if possible
 - Easiest to play is best

-# Short Scale Strats #
+Short Scale Strats
 Also really want a guitar with a trem king actually two of them.
 Ideally with 25” necks One of the Earl Slick Teles is short scale

 Beautiful ash Earl slick guitar with filtertrons and 24.75 scale and great video on guitar max

+Headless
+1. Eart makes an amazing headless for $299 that looks beautiful and is blue and I love it.
+2. Headless: Kiesel, NK, Eart, other obvious ones (ibanez, steinberger), Agile, Aguda, Strandberg boden, ormsby goliath, Custom on Reverb by Glebas Gadelshin

-# Strat/Tremolo guitars to use with a tremboss king or evertune #
+Strat/Stratocaster/Tremolo guitars to use with a tremboss king or evertune
 1. Prs CE (sometimes available on tgp for <1400 whsc)
 2. G&L
 3. Fender USA ofc
 4. Prs s2 (excellent choice especially used)
-5. Ebmm Cutlass made the best strat I played at the guitar show.
+5. Ebmm Cutlass made the best strat I played at the guitar show in 2017.
 They did something special to it and the engineer was in the booth but I forget what.
 Maybe I’ve got a video of myself playing it?
 Liightweight alder body, cool cutaway, roasted flame maple neck
 6. Us masters
 7. Michael Kelly Custom
 8. Cheap paulownia one